-10. D 80 Amperes.
-Rules for sizing the time-delay fuses for a wound-rotor motor are found in 430.52.
-That section specifies the multiplier factor found in Table 430.52 to be used with the full-load current found in Table 430.250, 430.6(A)(1).
+Rules for sizing the time-delay fuses for a would-rotor motor are found in 430-52.
+That section specifies the multiplier factor found in Table 430.52 to be used with the full-load current found in Table 430.150.

-$52 A \times 1.5 = 78 Amperes$
+$$52 \text{ A} \times 1.5 = 78 \text{ Amperes}$$

-Section 430.52(C)(1) Exception 1 permits the ampere rating determined to be rounded up to the next standard rating of fuse as given in 240.6(A) which in this case would be 80 amperes.
+Section 430.52(C)(1) Exception 1 requires the ampere rating determined is permitted to be rounded up to the next standard rating of fuse as given in 240.6 which in this case would be 80 amperes.

-11. B 145 Amperes.
+13. B 133 Amperes

 The feeder conductor minimum current rating is determined according to 430.24 which takes the sum of all motor full load currents and adds to that 0.25 times the full-load current of the largest motor.
-Use motor currents from Table 430.250 not nameplate.

-40 A + 40 A + 52 A + (0.25 × 52 A) = 145 Amperes
+$$34 A + 34 A + 52 A + (0.25 \times 52 A) = 133 Amperes$$

-12. D 150 Amperes.
 The maximum rating of overcurrent device for a feeder supplying two or more motors is not permitted to be greater than the value determined by 430.62(A).
 Before that calculation can be made it is necessary to determine the maximum permitted rating of branch-circuit short-circuit and ground-fault protection for each motor according to 430.52.
 In this case all motor circuits are protected with time-delay fuses.
-In problem 10 the fuse rating for the wound rotor motor was determined to be 80 amperes.
-For the two 30 horsepower motors, multiply the full-load current in Table 430.250 by the multiplier factor from Table 430.52 and round up to the next standard rating (40 A × 1.75 = 70 A).
+In problem 11 the fuse rating for the wound rotor motor was determined to be 80 amperes.
+For the two 25 horsepower motors, multiply the full-load current in Table 430.150 by the multiplier factor from Table 430.52 and round down to the next standard rating (34 A × 1.75 = 59.5 A which will round to 60 amperes).
+According to the 220.2(B), 0.5 amperes can be automatically rounded up to the next whole ampere.

 Section 430.62(A) gives the maximum overcurrent rating as not more than the maximum rating for any motor circuit branch-circuit short-circuit and ground-fault protection rating plus the full-load current of all other motors served by that feeder.
-For this case the 40 horsepower motor is protected with 80 ampere fuses and the 30 horsepower motors are protected with 70 ampere fuses.
+For this case the 40 horsepower motor is protected with 80 ampere fuses and the 25 horsepower motors are protected with 60 ampere fuses.
 The maximum feeder overcurrent device rating is determined by adding the highest rated motor circuit overcurrent device and the full-load currents of all other motors served by that feeder.
-The calculation is as follows and rounded down to the next standard rating as given in 240.6(A).
+The calculation is as follows and rounded down to the next standard rating as given in 240.6.

-80 A + 40 A + 40 A = 160 A (round down to 150 Amperes)
+$$80 A + 34 A + 34 A = 148 A$$ (round down to 125 Amperes)

-13. E Operating at high speed, the stop push button must be pressed before the motor will drop down to low speed.
+15. E Operating at high speed, the stop push button must be pressed before the motor will drop down to low speed.

 When the motor is running at high speed, a normally closed contact in the low speed control circuit is open and will not allow the low speed relay to be energized.
 It is necessary to de-energize the high speed relay to allow the normally closed contact to close again to allow the low speed circuit to operate.